Normal processing time

 SIRI may call you in for an interview to assess whether your relationship is genuine.

-If you have a child under the age of 21 who has resided with you and your Danish family member in the other EU country, the child may be covered by EU regulations.
+If you have a child under the age of 21 who has resided with you and your Danish family member in the other EU country, the child may be covered by the EU regulations.
 A separate application must be completed and submitted for the child.

 What are the conditions?